Areas of Expertise

 B.A., American University, Justice, Law and Society, 1993

-Dr. Theodore (Ted) Shields is an Instructor and Technical Liaison in the Department of Criminology and Criminal Justice.
+Dr. Theodore (Ted) Shields is an Instructor and Technology Liaison in the Department of Criminology and Criminal Justice.
 Dr. Shields received his Ph.D. in Criminology from Indiana University of Pennsylvania in 2002, his MS in Justice Administration from American University in 1995, and his BA in Justice, Law and Society from American University in 1993.

 Before joining Florida International University in 2013, Dr. Shields served as a faculty member at The College of The Bahamas, University of Puerto Rico, Charleston Southern University and Keiser University.
 Dr. Shields is a generalist who teaches courses across the criminological/criminal justice discipline.

 Dr. Shields' primary interests include online teaching pedagogy, drugs and crime, cybercrime and criminological theory.
-Dr. Shields currently teachings the following courses: Drugs and Crime, Cybercrime, White Collar Crime, Death Penalty and Ethics in Criminal Justice.
+Dr. Shields currently teaches the following courses: Drugs and Crime, Cybercrime, White Collar Crime, Death Penalty and Ethics in Criminal Justice.